 Beginning with basic chemistry, the body's three major levels of organization (cells, tissues, and organs) provide the foundation for a systematic investigation of the structure and function of the animal body, for the most common species seen in veterinary practice, including companion animals, livestock, avian, laboratory animals and exotics.
 The laboratory component allows students to gain experience with the tools and techniques used to study the body on a macroscopic and microscopic level.
 Students will investigate the connections between the study of anatomy and physiology with clinical veterinary medical and surgical practice.
-Veterinary Anatomy & Physiology I covers terminology; cell anatomy & physiology; tissues; integumentary, skeletal, muscular, nervous, and endocrine systems and their relationships to other systems.
-Prerequisites: BIO 121, MAT 137, CHE 111, AND CSA 105, all with a "C" or better, AND eligibility for ENG 101.
+Prerequisites: Admission to Vet Tech Program; BIO 121, MAT 137, CHE 111, AND CSA 105, all with a "C" or better, AND eligibility for ENG 101.